Fall 2011 - Summer 2012

 The Faculty of Arts offers programs leading to the degrees of B.A. and B.S.W.
-Admission is selective; fulfillment of the minimum requirements does not guarantee acceptance.
-Admission criteria are described in the Undergraduate Admissions Guide, found at www.mcgill.ca/applying/undergrad.
+Admission is selective; fulfilment of the minimum requirements does not guarantee acceptance.
+Admission criteria are described in the Undergraduate Admissions Guide, found at www.mcgill.ca/applying.

 The Faculty of Arts also offers a Diploma in Environment under the McGill School of Environment; a 30-credit program is available to holders of a B.Sc. or B.A. or equivalent.
 All credits for the Diploma must be completed at McGill.
 For more information, see McGill School of Environment > Diploma in Environment.

 The Faculties of Arts and of Science jointly offer programs leading to the degree of the Bachelor of Arts and Science (B.A. & Sc.), which is described in the Bachelor of Arts and Science section of this publication.

 The Bachelor of Arts (B.A.) degree integrates the Humanities, Social Sciences, Languages, and a wide range of Interdisciplinary Studies into a coherent academic program.
 It is as broad and comprehensive in scope as is human behaviour and communication.
 Students interested in gaining insight into how society worked and people expressed themselves in the past, how society works and how people express themselves today, and what we may look for in the future, pursue a B.A. degree.

 Students interested in the traditional and the avant-garde are equally at home in the Faculty of Arts.
 The B.A. is a degree that allows students to appreciate the interdisciplinary connections with the past in order to understand the present and prepare for a promising future.
 A McGill B.A. leads to a wide range of opportunities in many fields, especially those that emphasize critical thinking.